Programs That Prepare Students for Life!

 Grant Application Process

-SPRING EXTRACURRICULAR GRANT SUBMISSION DEADLINE IS JANUARY 15, 2017.
+FALL EXTRACURRICULAR GRANT SUBMISSION DEADLINE IS June 1, 2017.

-The Elkhart Education Foundation is now accepting applications for the Spring 2017 cycle of Extracurricular Grants.
+The Elkhart Education Foundation is now accepting applications for the Fall 2017 cycle of Extracurricular Grants.

 - Review the grant application process before applying.
 Click and read each of the links on the grant menu!
 (Please note, the process has changed!)